vertuoza/compose-tailscale/pr-env-api/docs/github-actions-integration.md

 9. Value: Your Tailscale OAuth Client Secret
 10. Click "Add secret"

-### 2. Add GCP Credentials (if using GCP Container Registry)
+### 2. GitHub Container Registry Access

-If you're using Google Cloud Platform's Container Registry, add your GCP credentials as a GitHub secret:
+By default, GitHub Actions workflows have access to the GitHub Container Registry (ghcr.io) using the `GITHUB_TOKEN` that is automatically provided to all workflows.
+No additional configuration is needed for basic usage.

-1. Go to your GitHub repository
+If you need to customize access permissions:

-2. Navigate to "Settings" > "Secrets and variables" > "Actions"
+1. Go to your repository
-3. Click "New repository secret"
+2. Navigate to "Settings" > "Actions" > "General"
-4. Name: `GCP_CREDENTIALS`
+3. Scroll down to "Workflow permissions"
-5. Value: Your GCP credentials JSON
+4. Ensure "Read and write permissions" is selected
-6. Click "Add secret"
+5. Click "Save"

 ### 3. Create the GitHub Actions Workflow File

-Create a file at `.github/workflows/pr-environment.yml` in your repository with the following content:
+Create a file at `.github/workflows/pr-environment.yml` in your service repository with the following content:

 ```yaml
 name: PR Environment